ageitgey/face_recognition/README.md

 See [this example](https://github.com/ageitgey/face_recognition/blob/master/examples/find_faces_in_picture.py)
  to try it out.

-You can also opt-in to a somewhat more accurate deep-learning-based face detection model.
+You can also opt-in for a somewhat more accurate deep-learning-based face detection model.

 Note: GPU acceleration (via NVidia's CUDA library) is required for good performance with this model.
 You'll also want to enable CUDA support